-Decide where to save the funds.
+Decide where to put the funds.

 Building an emergency fund means you’ll need to trim spending elsewhere.
-Quick fixes like adjusting your thermostat a few degrees, planning home-cooked meals and cancelling unused subscriptions can help free up money for savings.
-Or think bigger, like refinancing your home or car.
+Quick fixes like evaluating your cellphone plan, cutting the cord on cable or bringing your lunch to work can help free up money for savings.
+Or, think bigger, like refinancing your home or car.
 Use a refinance calculator to see whether a new loan will save you money.

 Make saving automatic.